bfrgoncalves/INNUENDO_docker/docs/docker-compose/docker-compose.rst

 ``NEXTFLOW_TAGS``
     Currently available FlowCraft tags.
 More information on FlowCraft documentation.
-``USEDSOFTWARE``
-    Names for the currently supported software in the Platform.
 ``DATABASE_USER``
     User owner of the postgreSQL database. default: innuendo ``DATABASE_PASS``